 |Project discussion session with lunch|

-and/or confocal microscopy and be familiar with the following theory:
+and/or confocal microscopy and be familiar with the following theory and terms:

 |– microscopy:||image formation by a lens/magnification/Numerical Aperture/phase contrast/ fluorescence/filter cube